 Due to the efforts made by our customers well into the first quarter of 2009 to reduce their inventory levels, and as a consequence of the pronounced drop in overall demand, LANXESS also expects a change to seasonal fluctuations in income during fiscal 2009.
-While in recent years the highest income was posted in the first two quarters, the company anticipates diminished economic activity in the first quarter of 2009, possibly even below the level of the fourth quarter of 2008.
+While in recent years the highest income was posted in the first two quarters, the company anticipates diminished economic activity in the first quarter of 2009.
 Our performance forecasts for the three segments are as follows: